olivetreesb/olivetreesb/index.md

 <img src="assets/olive-tree.jpg" style="display: block; width: 50%; margin-left: auto; margin-right: auto">

+{% include nav-menu.html %}

 ## What is Olive Tree SB?
 **Olive Tree SB** is a collection of resources for learning about Palestine, put together by Academics for Justice in Palestine in Santa Barbara, California.

 ## How do I use it?

-We have curated a few **[introductory resources](#introductory-resources-palestine-101)** below that are a great place to start.
+We have curated a few **[introductory resources](#palestine-101)** below that are a great place to start.
 If you would like to go beyond this, we also maintain an ever expanding shared database of **[further resources](#further-resources)**: books, articles, news stories, social media posts, and links to projects of different kinds, which you can access here too.

 ## How can I contribute?
 - Do you have images, videos, posters, stories, memories or other materials from the events, teach-ins, and SJP activities we support that you would like to share with us?
 Please join us in archiving them by [**filling out this form**](https://docs.google.com/forms/d/e/1FAIpQLScVn7mlhGwQKr48etRbG_0kOLf3RK_-kUMjbYWUa_l8abkaFQ/viewform).
 Together we can document ourselves throughout these urgent and unprecedented times.